annedillner/annedillner.github.io/test-gallery/spec.md

     ```html
     <!--
     Photo Selector Web App
-    Generated from spec v2.2 on YYYY-MM-DD
+    Generated from spec v2.3.1 on YYYY-MM-DD
     Spec source: spec.md
     -->
     ```

+- **Delivery requirement:**
+  - When this spec is regenerated in ChatGPT, **also provide it as an attached, downloadable `spec.md` file** in the reply (not just inline text).

 ---

-_End of Spec v2.2_
+_End of Spec v2.3.1_